-Turns out loaded flavors like Chunky Monkey and New York Super Fudge Chunk taste even better scooped fresh than they do out of a supermarket pint, and you can score them at outposts in both Rittenhouse and University City.
-1726 Sansom St., 218 S. 40th St.
+Turns out loaded flavors like Chunky Monkey and New York Super Fudge Chunk taste even better scooped fresh than they do out of a supermarket pint, and you can score them at the University City outpost.
+218 S. 40th St.

 A national brand, yes, but all ice cream at this Port Richmond parlor is made in-store daily.
 Choose your flavor base and mix-ins, and watch as the blend is melded together in front of your eyes.
 2530 Aramingo Ave.